The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/1-intro-to-interactive-pages.md

 Open your browser's DevTools (F12 or right-click → Inspect), go to the Console tab, and try selecting elements on any webpage using this method.

-Once you have a reference to an element, you can read and modify its properties:
+Once you have a reference to an element, you can read and modify its properties.
+You can even completely remove the element from the DOM:

 ```js
 // Store the object in a variable to reference it multiple times